gwallison/open-FF/README.txt

-README for FF-POC repository and project
+README for open-FF repository and project

 This CodeOcean capsule is an extension of the Proof of Concept version of code to transform data from the online chemical disclosure site